Jimmie Rodgers (pop singer): Personal life

-Rodgers and his first wife Colleen (née McClatchey) divorced in 1970, and she died May 20, 1977.
+Rodgers and his first wife, Colleen (née McClatchey), divorced in 1970; she died on May 20, 1977.
 They had two children, Michael and Michele.
-He had remarried in 1970, and Jimmie and Trudy Rodgers had two sons, Casey and Logan.
-He and Trudy divorced in the late 1970s, and he remarried again.
-Jimmie and Mary Rodgers were still married when he died, and they have a daughter, Katrine, who was born in 1989.
+He remarried Trudy in the same year: they had two sons, Casey and Logan, and divorced in the late 1970s.
+He remarried Mary: they were still married when he died.
+They had a daughter, Katrine, born in 1989.

-Rodgers suffered from spasmodic dysphonia for a number of years and could hardly sing.
-After a 2012 concert, he returned home for open heart surgery, following a heart attack he had suffered three weeks earlier.
+Rodgers suffered from spasmodic dysphonia for several years, during which period he could hardly sing.
+After a 2012 concert, he returned home for open heart surgery following a heart attack he had suffered three weeks earlier.

 Rodgers died from kidney disease on January 18, 2021, at the age of 87.
-He had also tested positive for COVID-19 in the time before his death, according to his publicist.